max-mejia-13/Skynet_Security/README.md

 ## Stage-0: Setting up an LCD display for I/O.

   I will be using a 16x2 LCD to display input and output.
-Whether that is outputing system status, or displaying the currently typed passcode; a display is necessary to receive essentail feedback.
+Whether that is outputing system status, or displaying the currently typed passcode; a display is necessary to receive essential feedback.
 Details are in LCD.md

 ![alt text](https://github.com/max-mejia-13/Skynet_Security/blob/main/images/Stage_0.png)